 This course examines international issues in business.
 Components of marketing, management, accounting, finance, and economics will constitute the core of the lectures while each student will also complete a research paper with the topic decided upon by the student and professor of record.
 Guest lecturers from the European community and field trips to various British and E.U. points of interest will be included.
 Six credit hours.

-Modern day computing began adoring World War II and, unknown at the time, London was the hub of these developments.
-Even the initial work in coding and code breaking began here-breaking the secret German codes produced by the enigma.
-Students will examine the parallel developments in the U.K., U.S., and Germany in the 1940s to 1950s and continue into the present, including the evolving cybersecurity challenges faced by everyone in today's cyberspace.
-Field trips will include places such as Bletchley Park and the Alan Turing Exhibition at the Science Museum, along with guest speakers from the security and law enforcement agencies.
+Modern day computing began during World War II and, unknown at the time, London was the hub of these developments.
+The initial work in coding and code-breaking began at Bletchley Park with the decryption of secret German codes produced by the Enigma.
+Students will examine the parallel developments in the U.K., U.S. and Germany in the 1950s to 1950s and continue into the present, including the evolving cybersecurity challenges faced by everyone in today's cyberspace.
+Field trips will include places such as Bletchley Park and the Alan Turing Exhibition ad the Science Museum.
 Six credit hours.

 This course examines the primary components of the criminal justice system within the U.K. It will examine the similarities and differences of other criminal justice systems including the United States and European countries.
 This class will look at the criminal justice system's responses to the historical, social, and political trends of the U.K. The course will include lectures and schedule field trips focusing on the primary components of the criminal justice system.
 They will include trips to Parliament, law enforcement agencies, Magistrates Court, and Crown Courts.
 Six credit hours.